THE STORY BEHIND THE SERIES

 After several months of creative procrastination, I was no longer able to ignore the need for this

-While I was writing that book, more “what if’s” about the Small Ones kept demanding to be
+While I was working on the first book, more “what if’s” about the Small Ones arose.
+The idea

-had failed to work on in the past.
+character qualities they had failed to work on in the past.
+Then, in the last book, they would be

 As I’m documenting the journey of these playful little rascals, I love to find all the places where a